 As a PhD student/post-doctoral researcher you can apply for one of the many graduate jobs or graduate schemes (one or two year structured training programmes with the larger graduate recruiters).

 Graduate jobs exist with both larger companies and Small to Medium-Sized Enterprises.

 Researchers often want to find jobs in the South West or in other specific regions.
-Creative job searching is vital if you are limited to particular geographic areas, see the Finding a graduate job guide for details.
-See also the Jobhunting by UK region section of the Careers Service website.
+Creative job searching is vital if you are limited to particular geographic areas, see the Finding a graduate job guide for details (login required).

 Specialist recruitment agencies can be good sources of vacancies in certain disciplines.
 See AgencyCentral for a directory of recruitment agencies.